PrakharSrivastava-Draup/agent-ops/README.md

 # Minimal Agentic System

-A prototype-ready FastAPI service that implements a minimal agentic system: one **planning LLM** that orchestrates multiple **access agents** (GitHub, AWS, JIRA).
+A prototype-ready FastAPI service that implements a minimal agentic system: one **planning LLM** that orchestrates multiple **access agents** (GitHub, AWS, JIRA, Jenkins).
 The planning LLM issues actions to the access agents; access agents are simple tool wrappers that call external APIs.
-The system performs read-only operations and returns structured plans, execution traces, and synthesized results.
+The system supports read-only operations and user onboarding via Jenkins pipelines.

 ## Overview

-- **Purpose**: Accept a high-level request (JSON) describing a task related to code/repo/infra/tickets.
-The planning LLM (single LLM) will plan a sequence of tool calls and instruct the access agents (GitHubAgent, AWSAgent, JiraAgent) to perform read-only operations.
+- **Purpose**: Accept a high-level request (JSON) describing a task related to code/repo/infra/tickets/user onboarding.
+The planning LLM (single LLM) will plan a sequence of tool calls and instruct the access agents (GitHubAgent, AWSAgent, JiraAgent, JenkinsAgent) to perform operations.
 The API returns a structured plan, the tool call trace, and the final aggregated result produced by the planning LLM after receiving tool outputs.
-- **Operations**: All operations are read-only.
-The system does not write to external systems (no creating issues, commits, pushes, or modifying infra).
-If a write is implied, the planning LLM should return a suggested action but not call any write API.
+- **Operations**: Most operations are read-only.
+The JenkinsAgent can trigger Jenkins pipelines for user onboarding (provisioning access to AWS, GitHub, Confluence, Database).
 - **Architecture**: Simple and clear implementation prioritizing readability and modularity.

 ## Tech Stack